gamezilla19/gamezilla19.github.io/_posts/research/low_level/2025-01-28-simple_buffer_overflow.md

 > And, why is it usefull ?
 {: .prompt-info }

-By itself, there is nothing intresting here.
+By itself, there is nothing interesting here.

 But, if we look 3 lines under that struct, we can see